-The Company is exposed to foreign currency risk on fluctuations related to cash, accounts payable, accrued liabilities and decommissioning liabilities that are denominated in USD.
-As at June 30, 2023, net financial liabilities totaling 12,000 (December 31, 2022 - 30,000) were held in USD.
+The Company is exposed to foreign currency risk on fluctuations related to cash and cash equivalents, accounts payable and preferred share liabilities that are denominated in USD.
+As at December 31, 2023, net financial liabilities totaling \$1,301,000 (December 31, 2022 - financial liabilities of \$30,000) were held in USD.
 The Company has not entered into any derivatives or contracts to hedge or otherwise mitigate this exposure.

-Based on the above net exposure as at June 30, 2023 and assuming all other variables remain constant, a 2% depreciation or appreciation of the USD against the Canadian dollar would result in an increase or decrease of approximately \$240 (December 31, 2022 - \$600) in the Company's loss and comprehensive loss for the three and six-months ended June 30, 2023.
+Based on the above net exposure as at December 31, 2023 and assuming all other variables remain constant, a 2% depreciation or appreciation of the USD against the Canadian dollar would result in an increase or decrease of approximately \$26,020 (December 31, 2022 - \$600) in the Company's loss and comprehensive loss for the year- ended December 31, 2023.